Bispectral Neural Networks: Experiments and Analyses

 \subsection{Group-Invariant Classification}

-We now examine the utility of the rotation model learned in Section \ref{section:learningirreps} for facilitating performance on a downstream image classification task: digit classification for the Rotated MNIST dataset.
+We next examine the utility of the rotation model learned in Section \ref{section:learningirreps} for facilitating performance on a downstream image classification task: digit classification for the Rotated MNIST dataset.
 For this experiment, we append a simple multi-layer fully-connected ReLU network (MLP; the ``classification network'') to the output of the Bispectral Network and train it on the classification objective.
 While the Bispectral Network learns to eliminate factors of variation due to group actions, the classification network learns to eliminate other variations within digit classes irrelevant to classification, i.e. those due to handwriting style.
 We train the classification model using the scheme described in Appendix \ref{appendix:training}.
 We compare the performance of our model to four leading approaches to group-invariant classification, in addition to a Linear Support Vector Machine (SVM) model that we train as a baseline (Table \ref{table:classification}).
-Our model obtains a competitive 98.1\% classification accuracy on this task\textemdash within $0.2$ - $1.2\%$ of the state-of-the-art methods compared to here.